Akash-Ramjyothi/Mask-Detection-with-Alarm-System/README.md

 ## 📜 Description:
 Developed a Mask Detection AI System which makes use of an external camera and the detects if a subject is not wearing mask.
 Also when detected presence without mask, the system emmits an alert sound to notify.

+## 🌳 Social-Welfare Usecase:
+The Face Mask Detection System can be used at airports to detect travelers without masks.
+Face data of travelers can be captured in the system at the entrance.
+If a traveler is found to be without a face mask, their picture is sent to the airport authorities so that they could take quick action.

 ## 📽 Sample Demo:
 https://user-images.githubusercontent.com/54114888/151290705-fabb9544-bf52-446d-9464-19bb8ef2c463.mp4